mmuratarat/mmuratarat.github.io/_posts/2019-02-28-data-augmentation-in-tensorflow.md

 {% endhighlight %}

 # Rotation

-One key thing to note about this operation is that image dimensions may not be preserved after rotation.
-If your image is a square, rotating it at right angles will preserve the image size.
-If it’s a rectangle, rotating it by 180 degrees would preserve the size.
-Rotating the image by finer angles will also change the final image size.

 **NOTE**: `k` denotes the number of times the image is rotated by 90 degrees anti-clockwise.

 {% highlight python %}